CSC207-UofT/course-project-aarves/phase1/specification.md

 (Picture here of FOTD, SOTD)

 - Search locations, and use the provided filter to narrow their search for a location.
-- Use the interactable map to browse locations near them.
+- Use the interactable map to browse locations at the St. George campus.

 (Picture of map feature here)